pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/01-community-cloud-for-pixie.md

 To deploy Pixie to another cluster, change your `kubectl config current-context` to point to that cluster.
 Then repeat the same deploy commands shown in this step.

+### More Deploy Options

+For more deploy options that you can specify to configure Pixie, refer to our [deploy options](/reference/admin/deploy-options).

 ## 5. Use Pixie

 ### Deploy a demo microservices app (optional)